 What is Family Law Arbitration?

 Family Arbitration is a process whereby parties to a dispute present arguments and evidence to an independent Family Arbitrator, who then makes a decision (or ‘award’) in order to resolve the dispute.
-Following an Arbitration, the Arbitrator issues their decision within 28 days (much faster than the courts, which can take up to 3 months to deliver a decision).
+Following an Arbitration, the Arbitrator issues their decision within 28 days.
+This is much faster than the courts, which can take up to three months to deliver a decision.
 When the decision is made, it is registered with the courts, giving it the effect of a court order.

-Whilst Family Arbitration differs from Family Mediation in that the parties do not have control over the outcome, Family Arbitration does give conflicting parties more control over the overall process, even with regard to issues as simple as being able to agree on a date for the Family Arbitration to take place.
+Family Arbitration differs from Family Mediation in that the parties do not have control over the outcome.
+However, Family Arbitration does give conflicting parties more control over the overall process, even with regard to issues as simple as agreeing on a date for the Arbitration to take place.

-Click here to read our Plain English Guide on Arbitration.
+Click here to read our Plain English Guide on Family Arbitration.

 When can Arbitration be used in Family Law?

-Coleman Greig’s Family Arbitration team are able to assist clients with:
+Coleman Greig’s Family Arbitration team can assist clients with: